Quantum Coulomb glass on the Bethe lattice: Introduction

 As shown in Ref.~\cite{Pastor1999}, even though the interaction is uniform, spontaneous density fluctuations lead to the emergence of a glass phase, and the model \eqref{eq:Ham} maps onto the Sherrington-Kirkpatrick model in the absence of quantum tunneling, $t=0$.
 We emphasize that this transition is \emph{structural} in the sense that it takes place even in the absence of disorder, $W\to 0$, and is driven by interactions rather than disorder.
 Here, in contrast to the SK model, frustrations do not originate from a frustrated interaction: rather, a fluctuation in the occupation of some levels creates a "frustration by choice", leading to the glass transition.

-Later works revealed a number of key properties of the disordered t--V model, Eq.~\eqref{eq:Ham}.
+Later works revealed a number of key properties of the disordered $t-V$ model, Eq.~\eqref{eq:Ham}.
 The quantum critical behavior has been analyzed for small disorder in terms of a Landau theory~\cite{Landau1,Landau2}, following a line similar to the work of Read, Sachdev, and Ye~\cite{ReadSachdevYe95}, and it has been argued that for finite coordination numbers, $z$, a glassy metallic phase should separate the glassy insulating phase from the disordered Fermi liquid~\cite{DobrosavljevicTanaskovicPastor2003}, as observed on low mobility Si inversion layers~\cite{Popovic2002}.

 Nevertheless, in spite of all these achievements and efforts, a complete solution of \eqref{eq:Ham} is still missing, even in the mean field limit, $z\to\infty$.
-Here we attempt to give such an accurate and extensive numerical solution of the disordered t--V model in the $z\to \infty $, mean field limit.
+Here we attempt to give such an accurate and extensive numerical solution of the disordered $t-V$ model in the $z\to \infty $, mean field limit.
 In addition to determining the complete phase diagram, the distribution of local levels, the order parameter, {the free energy}, and the {entropy}, we also determine the spectral properties and the tunneling spectra of the electrons, as well as their scaling properties away from the critical point.

 The solution of \eqref{eq:Ham} represents a quite challenging task: to enter the glassy phase and capture the formation of the pseudogap, we must allow for \emph{complete} replica symmetry breaking, –– accounting for the distribution of local (renormalized) energy levels, –- and, at the same time, we must solve an \emph{ensemble} of quantum impurity problems coupled self-consistently back to the spin glass order parameter~\cite{Ioffe2004,Pankov2005,Muller}.
-We derive the appropriate equations using a path integral formalism, and solve them numerically.
+This route has been followed in Ref.~\cite{Andreanov2012} to study the glassy phase of the – somewhat simpler – transverse field Sherrington-Kirkpatrick model.
+Here we derive the appropriate equations for the mean field Coulomb glass model by using a path integral formalism, and solve the mean field theory numerically.

 We apply two different numerical methods: In the Fermi liquid phase, we use an extended continuous time Quantum Monte-Carlo (CTQMC) dynamical mean field approach.
 This method provides us the numerically exact, self-consistent solution, however, is numerically demanding, and is only appropriate to give us a solution at a relatively small number of points in parameter space.
 We therefore combine this approach with an Iterative Perturbation Theory (IPT), similar in spirit to the one used to describe the Mott transition in a pioneering work by A. Georges~\emph{et al.}~\cite{IPT}.
 A combination of these two approaches allows us to obtain a coherent picture, summarized in Fig.~\ref{fig:phase_diagram}.